House Prices After Brexit

 When it comes to Brexit, however, we’re looking at a different reality and the impacts make some time to filter through.

 Much will also depend on the effects of the trade deal with the EU.
 Now that Coronavirus has come into play, there could be a complete alteration of the dynamics.

 You’ll probably be aware that opinions are always wide and varied…

 Some are sure that Armageddon is just around the corner, particularly now with Boris Johnson in power.

 Indeed, there are many at the opposite end of the scale that believe the economy will shine brightly as a result of leaving.

 The very best-case scenario for the housing market is that we leave the EU without any hitches.
 Key components of the economy, like trade and jobs, are not affected too badly in the medium to long term.

-In turn, the house prices will grow steadily and the Conservative government’s plan to build more houses becomes a success.
+In turn, the house prices will grow steadily and Boris Johnson’s plan of becoming the ‘Brexit hero’ come to fruition.

 So what’s the worst-case Brexit scenario?